VictorRodasISAK/Project_Unit_3/Project_Application/README.md

 ## Success Criteria

-s TT a [issue tackled: "Finally, because there is confidential information, he wants to have a system that is secure and only the employees can access the information by using an username and a password."]
+1) The application will have a login system where only the employees can access the information by using a username and a password. [issue tackled: "Finally, because there is confidential information, he wants to have a system that is secure and only the employees can access the information by using an username and a password."]

 2) The application will have a system to keep track of the sales, inventory, clients, purchases, and employees. [issue tackled: "having problems with the record of sales, inventory, clients and purchases."]

 3) The application will have a system to update the materials to produce the rackets, and check the availability of the materials. [issue tackled: "when trying to update the materials to produce the rackets, he has to check the availability of the materials, but sometimes, the information that he gets is incorrect."]

 4) The application will have a system to keep track of the schedule of the employees. [issue tackled: "Sometimes he needs the assistance of his employees to solve some problems, but he does not have a way to track the schedule of his employees."]

 5) The application will have a system to keep updated the data of the customers and the new customers to offer future promotions. [issue tackled: "Moreover, most of the time he wants to keep the information of his customers in a table to offer future promotions, but he does not have a system to remember the customers."]

 6) The application will have a button to print the information of Purchases and Orders Table. [issue tackled: "He is using a spreadsheet in a MacBook Air (2017) to keep track of this information, making it hard and time-consuming to find and track the information of purchases and sales"]

 7) The application will have a screen where the user can produce the racket with the material and the color that the customer wants. [issue tackled: "Also, when trying to update the materials to produce the rackets, he has to check the availability of the materials, but sometimes, the information that he gets is incorrect."]